-Completed applications must be received in the Financial Aid Office by 4:00 p.m. on November 3, 2017.
+Completed applications must be received in the Financial Aid Office by 4:00 p.m. on November 2, 2018.

 Students who apply for Mount Saint Vincent University bursaries are expected to have applied for all appropriate government student aid for which they qualify.
 Those who have not must submit a letter citing the reasons and circumstances why they have not availed themselves of student aid programs or their application for a Mount bursary will not be considered.
 Applications missing required financial information will not be considered when awards are allocated.
-Students with questions or concerns are encouraged to attend one of the information sessions listed on the formal bursary application.
+Students with questions or concerns are encouraged to contact the Financial Aid Office.